 September: Wildern Careers Fair.
-This event allows all students in Year 10 to meet post 16 college providers, local business and apprenticeship providers.
-This aims to get students really focused about the forthcoming post 16 choices at a vital stage in their education.
+This event allows all students in Year 10 to meet post 16 college providers, local businesses and apprenticeship providers.
+This aims to get students really focused about the forthcoming post-16 choices, at a vital stage in their education.

-September: Colleges assemblies.
-We invite a number of different post 16 providers to come and speak to students in assembly about their college, the courses on offer, and application process.
+September: College assemblies.
+We invite a number of different post 16 providers to come and speak to students in assembly about their college, the courses on offer, and the application process.

 September to April: Applications to colleges and apprenticeships.
 We strongly recommend that applications are made to several institutions to ensure sufficient scope once exam results are out in the August.

-February: Apprenticeship application sessions.
-Ian Henser the careers advisor will meet with small groups of students who wish to get an apprenticeship and support them writing their applications.
+January/February: Apprenticeship application sessions.
+Our independent careers adviser will meet with small groups of students who wish to get an apprenticeship and support them writing their applications.

 A careers library is available in the Learning Resource Centre.
 Students can go there at any time to access the information that will help them as they move on from Wildern.

-We have a careers advisor, Ian Henser, who works within the careers area in the LRC on a Monday.
-Tuesday and Wednesday.
+We have a careers adviser, Ian Henser, who works within the careers area in the LRC on a Monday, Tuesday and Wednesday.
 He will meet all students in Year 11 at least once and have 1-2-1 interviews with all of them.
 He will also meet with identified Year 10 students during the summer term.
-During the pathways process in Year 8 Ian will also meet with identified individuals and groups of students to support with making option choices.
-Ian is available Monday, Tuesday and Wednesday for drop in sessions available at break, lunchtimes and after school.
+During the pathways process in Year 8 Ian will also meet with identified individuals and groups of students to support them with making GCSE option choices.
+Ian is available Monday, Tuesday and Wednesday for drop in sessions: available at break, lunch and after school.